SkafteNicki/dtu_mlops/s1_development_environment/deep_learning_software.md

         ```

 4. As documentation that your model is working when running the `train` command, the script needs to produce a single
-    plot with the training curve (training step vs training loss).
+    plot with the training curve (training step vs. training loss).
 When the `evaluate` command is run, it should write
     the test set accuracy to the terminal.

-It is part of the exercise to not implement in notebooks, as code development in real life happens in scripts.
+It is part of the exercise not to implement this in notebooks, as code development in real life happens in scripts.
 As the model is simple to run (for now), you should be able to complete the exercise on your laptop,
 even if you are only training on CPU.
 That said, you are allowed to upload your scripts to your own "Google Drive" and
 then you can call your scripts from a Google Colab notebook, which is shown in the image below where all code is